l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 vfx-dev-001     ansible_user=ops    ansible_become=yes
 ```

 This file defines a single host *vfx-dev-001* which ansible will connect to using the *ops* user account.
-The provisioner will be able to use the *ops* account to become the root user on this machine, due to the sudoers file entry we created previously.
+The provisioner will be able to use the *ops* account to become the root user on this machine, due to the */etc/sudoers* file entry we created previously.

 Here are the contents of the new playbook (*ansible/playbooks/servers.yml*):